Can You Switch Distributors Without Losing Streams?

 Get your ISRCs.
 Download from your current distributor's dashboard.
 If they don't provide them, check Spotify for Artists or your royalty statements.

 Upload to new distributor.
 When adding tracks, enter your existing ISRCs rather than letting them generate new ones.
-Most distributors have a field for "I already have an ISRC."
+Most distributors including DistroKid, TuneCore, Dynamoi, and CD Baby support ISRC import during the upload process.

 Verify metadata matches.
 Copy exact spellings from your existing Spotify listing, not from memory.